 Create new applications and make changes to existing ones.

-Go to the Applications page to manage your applications.
-From here, you can create new applications and make changes to existing ones.
+From the Applications page, you can create new applications and manage existing ones.

 Creating a new application